tsundberg/venice/README.md

 ## Configuration

+Three environment variable has to be set

+    PISAID
+    PROBE_USER
+    PROBE_PASSWORD

+They are used for authentication and you should kow the values they should be set to.
+If you don't, ask Thomas.

-The is done in `/etc/venice/configuration.yaml`
+The system is configured in `/etc/venice/configuration.yaml`

 If the configuration file is missing, a default configuration is located on the class path.